 We provide a full range of diagnostic tests, including:

 - Computed tomography (CT) scans.
-A CT or CAT scan is a painless, non-invasive x-ray examination used to take a series of detailed pictures that provide a multidimensional look at your body tissues and structure.
+A CT scan is a painless, non-invasive x-ray examination used to take a series of detailed pictures that provide a multidimensional look at your body tissues and structure.

 - X-ray and fluoroscopy.
 X-ray, the most common form of diagnostic imaging, uses a low dose of radiation to diagnose problems.
 Fluoroscopy is a live X-ray technique used to observe both the structure and function of organs in real time.

 - Interventional radiology.
 Interventional radiology is a sub-specialty of radiology that uses imaging to guide minimally-invasive procedures that diagnose and treat many conditions.
 Learn more about interventional radiology.